-Your employer-based insurance is likely to be more economical and comprehensive than any coverage you could get on your own, but you never know, so be sure to shop around.
+Your employer-based insurance is likely to be more economical and comprehensive than any coverage you could get on your own.
+That being said, you never know, so be sure to shop around.
 If you have a working spouse, be sure to compare his or her employer’s plan to yours too.

 Life insurance may not be the most exciting employee benefit – after all, how can you compare with free meals and a company car? – but it’s one of the most valuable to your family.
 Employer-provided life insurance takes an expense out of your budget – the premiums you’d pay for your own policy – helping to compensate your family would face in the event of your unexpected death.

-A certain amount of coverage is provided free to you, often with the option for you to pay more to upgrade the policy’s face value.
+An amount of coverage is provided free, often with the option to pay more to upgrade the policy’s value.
 Before you do that, though, you better shop around.
 Better deals may exist elsewhere.
 (But there’s certainly no harm in taking the basic policy.)

 Employer 401(k) Plan Match

 Most retirement savings experts consider investing a 401(k) plan to be one of the must-have strategies for retirement planning.
 And its ace-in-the-hole is the company match.